 We believe that organic growing can take place everywhere and assist all populations in accessing healthy food.
 Our Food Access program strives to assist communities of color struggling with structural racism; health disparities, few or poorly functioning supermarkets, and poverty.
 Together we work to grow healthy food through organic growing education, support for community gardens and partnering with local organizations to use urban gardening to increase food access.

-NOFA/Mass, through programming in Springfield and Boston, has been able to assist in curbing aspects of food insecurity.
+NOFA/Mass, through on the ground programming in Springfield and other locations, has been able to assist in curbing aspects of food insecurity.

 Anna Gilbert-Muhammad, Equity Director and Food Access Program Coordinator for NOFA/Mass speaks to Youth Leaders in the Tapley Garden in Springfield, MA on July 30, 2020.
 The topics for the day were cover crops and daikon radishes. (photo by Betty Jenewin)

 Home City Housing Youth Leader Program; organic gardening and cooking classes (Springfield, MA)